anthonywebb/homebridge-cbus/README.md

 ## Device Support

-C-Bus already provides a fully supported home automation platform.
-Hence, this project provides a bridge which 'exposes' your devices in a way that you can control then using HomeKit.

-`homebrige-cbus` is currently able to control and/or monitor:
+This project provides a bridge which 'exposes' your devices in a way that you can control then using HomeKit. `homebrige-cbus` is currently able to control and/or monitor:
 * lights
 * dimmers
 * shutter relays